jroberayalas/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 The training and test data contain an identifier of the subject who carried out the experiment, an activity label, and a total of 561 features from the time and frequency domain.
+All features are normalized and bounded within [-1,1].

 ### Data Set Features